 How, then, does this happen?
 And how can you ensure that such waste is avoided?
 The following overview of that facts about eating food after the best before date will help explain, as well as helping you get the most of your student food budget.

-Don’t Confuse “Best Before” and “Use By Dates”
+Don’t confuse “Best Before” and “Use By” dates

 A misunderstanding of the shelf life of food is one of the main reasons why edible food is often wasted.
 Specifically, many people confuse their “best before” and “use by” dates.
 This often leads to edible foods being mistaken for out of date products which must be discarded.

 The use by date is exactly what it says it is: a date by which that food must be used.
-Labelling food with a use by date is a safety measure, since eating any food which has past its “use by” date could be hazardous towards your health.
+Labeling food with a use by date is a safety measure, since eating any food which has passed its “use by” date could be hazardous towards your health.
 Stick to this date, then, religiously, and do not be afraid to throw out food which has expired.
 We all want and need to make our money go as far as possible, but you shouldn’t be willing to risk food poisoning for the sake of getting the most out of your food budget.

 The best before date however, is a different story.
 This date offers you flexibility.
 Think of it like this: the best before date is not telling you that “you had best eat this food before this date.”
 Instead, it is telling you that “this food will be at its best before – and indeed up until – this date.”

 Unlike use-by dates, best before dates are not a safety measure.
 They are a marker of quality.
 Eating food that is past its best before date will not put your health at risk.
-In the eyes of the manufacturer, their product will not be in peak condition after this date, but it will be safe to eat.
-Moreover, while the texture and taste of some foods may be altered after its this specified time, there are many that will remain in great condition long after the best before date has passed.
+In the eye’s of the manufacturer, their product will not be in peak condition after this date, but it will be safe to eat.
+Moreover, while the texture and taste of some foods may be altered after this specified time, there are many that will remain in great condition long after the best before date has passed.

 There is no clear-cut rule for judging how long after the best-before date an item of food will be in decent condition – this is literally down to personal taste.
 Generally speaking, however, half of the traditional shelf life of an item is a good yardstick to use.
 A bag of crisps with a best before date which is two months after the day of purchase, for example, should still be tasting fine one month after that best before date.
 Similarly, if the best before date of a tin of beans is two years after the day of purchase, those beans should still be good to eat three years later.